Online gambling: Money laundering

 It has also been alleged that the largely unsupervised electronic funds transfers inherent in online gambling are being exploited by criminal interests to launder large amounts of money.
 However, according to a US GAO study, "Banking and gaming regulatory officials did not view Internet gambling as being particularly susceptible to money laundering, especially when credit cards, which create a transaction record and are subject to relatively low transaction limits, were used for payment.
 Likewise, credit card and gaming industry officials did not believe Internet gambling posed any particular risks in terms of money laundering."

 In 2011, the U.S. Attorney for the Southern District of New York filed United States v.
 Scheinberg, a federal criminal case against the founders of the three largest online poker companies, PokerStars, Full Tilt Poker and Cereus Poker Network (Absolute Poker/Ultimatebet), and a handful of their associates, which alleges that the defendants violated the Unlawful Internet Gambling Enforcement Act and engaged in bank fraud and money laundering in order to process transfers to and from their customers.

 A BBC investigation in 2019 described how cryptocurrencies such as bitcoin were being used for under-age gambling, money-laundering and political corruption in the Caribbean island of Curaçao.

+Following the expansion of online gaming operations in Southeast Asia, focus has again fallen on the money laundering risk associated with the industry, the presence of organized criminal organisations, targeting of people in countries where it is illegal to gamble, and use of trafficked or coerced labour.
+East and Southeast Asian organised crime groups are reported to be deeply involved in the industry.